There are many interesting questions and facts about Queensland’s Fraser Island, below are some of the most commonly asked questions.

 Learn more about Fraser Island.

-- Fact: Fraser Island got its name from Eliza Fraser, a Scottish woman who was the wife of the captain of the ill-fated ship, Stirling Castle that shipwrecked on the island
+Fraser Island got its name from Eliza Fraser, a Scottish woman who was the wife of the captain of the ill-fated ship, Stirling Castle that shipwrecked on the island.
+Fraser Island is known as K’Gari (paradise) to the Aborigines.

 Learn more about the History of Fraser Island.